Jabulani-N/holbertonschool-AirBnB_clone/README.md

 * * we can do this by using the `to_dict()` method already there.

-* * * this way, we'll also already know the values each item should be
+* * * this way, we'll also already know the values each attirbute should be

 ## known issues